colbylwilliams/Cognitive-Face-Xamarin/README.md

 - Full `async/await` support for awesome, responsive apps.
 - A full set of extended domain/model classes that improve upon the native classes.
-- Extensions to easily work with face thumbnails/images on both platforms.
+- Extensions to ease working with and consuming native images (UIImage/Bitmap) on each platform.
+- Simple support for storing face thumbnail images on disk.
 - Data caching on retrieved items like `PersonGroup` lists, etc.

 ## Sample Apps